 A callus is a toughened and thick area of skin that has been exposed to repeated contact or pressure.
 Calluses arent harmful but can lead to infection.
 They are typically located on the hands (as a result of activities like weight lifting or playing a string instrument) and on the feet (as a consequence of tight shoes).
 Calluses vary in size and they can be painful.

 A corn is a special type of callus that forms in areas with thinner skin.
 Corns are called corns because thats what they look like under a microscope.
 Even if they are surgically removed, the skin can still grow back as a corn.
-Mister Private recommends using a corn and callus remover kit to get rid of these nasty buggers.
-Freezone and Dr. Scholls both offer a liquid solution with salicylic acid, which shrinks the callus.
+Mister Private recommends using a corn and callus remover kit that contains salicylic acid to get rid of these nasty buggers.
 After using it once or twice a day for two weeks, your callus (or corn) will disappear.

 Blisters are caused by friction from ill-fitting shoes.
 Blisters do not require a doctor's care, but you can shield them from further irritation with blister cushions.
 You shouldn't puncture a blister unless it is large, painful or likely to be irritated again.
 The fluid-filled blister actually protects the underlying skin and keeps it clean, preventing infection.
 To prevent blisters, you should wear shoes that fit well, and break in new shoes gradually.
 Place adhesive bandages over areas of your feet that are rubbed by new shoes.